DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 #### C. Class Participation
 - The purpose is to encourage active learning and accountability.
 Each student begins the course with 5 participation points.
 During class, you may be randomly called on to discuss a concept in our reading, or to share your computer screen for everyone to view while we learn tools and build data stories.
 You do not necessarily need to know the correct answer.
 But if you are not present or not able to participate when called, a point will be deducted from your participation score.
 Exceptions are granted only for documented health or family emergencies, or scheduling conflicts where you have notified me well in advance.

-**If you are quarantined or isolated due to Covid**, or if you have concerns about your health, contact me in advance to request permission to participate remotely via Zoom during a specific class session.
-Last-minute requests may not be granted permission.
+**If you are quarantined or isolated due to Covid**, or if you have concerns about your health, **email me in advance** to request permission to participate remotely via Zoom during a specific class session.
+Last-minute requests may not be granted.

 #### Summary
 60 points quizzes + 35 points data stories + 5 class participation = 100 total points.
 In this course, unsatisfactory work (below 70%) falls in the D or F range, adequate work (70-79%) in the C range, good work (80-89%) in the B range, and outstanding work (90 to 100%) in the A range.
 Each range is divided into equal thirds for minus (-), regular, and plus (+) letter grades.
 For example, 80 to 83.33% = B-, 83.34 to 86.67 = B, and 86.68 to 89.99 = B+.
 Access your individual assessments on the password-protected Moodle site for this course at <https://moodle.trincoll.edu>.

 Academic accommodations: please notify me before our third class session, and [schedule an appointment on my calendar](https://jackdougherty.youcanbook.me) to discuss how we will implement your approved plan.
 For those students with accommodations approved after the start of the semester, a minimum of 10 days’ notice is required.
 Learn more at the [Student Accessibility Resource Center](https://www.trincoll.edu/sarc/).

-Religious observances or other advance scheduling conflicts: please notify me before our third class session to request accommodations.
-Do not ask me to address last-minute requests.
+Religious observances or other advance scheduling conflicts: please request accommodations well ahead of time, ideally by our third class session.
+Last-minute requests may not be granted.

 ### How to Succeed in this Course
 - Bookmark this online syllabus and check it for important updates, which will appear **in bold**.